First off thank you for taking the time to get involved in this interview for my readers.

 ( I discussed the impact of Brexit on SE London with my good friend Julia Stone from London Stone Properties too! – Adam).

 Serviced accommodation and HMO’s are in oversupply in some areas and there are voids.
 There is new legislation being introduced constantly that impacts on the different strategies being adopted.
-Having said this, all this highlights is the risk to investors or developers who are less professional and rigorous in their approach.
+Having said this, all these highlights is the risk to investors or developers who are less professional and rigorous in their approach.

 The UK is the property investment capital of the world for good reasons – and NOTHING will change that.